 If you have served our country as a part of the armed forces, you may be eligible to receive education benefits through the Department of Veterans Affairs.
 Whether you have been released from active duty, currently serving on active duty, are in the National Guard or Reserves or are a spouse or dependent of a veteran, you may be eligible for these benefits.
 The certifying officials at Cornerstone University will be happy to assist you in obtaining and using your benefits to help you meet your educational goals.

-After years of research and a recent survey of over 8,000 schools, Cornerstone University has been named by G.I.
-Jobs magazine as a Military Friendly School® for 2012!
+After years of research and a recent survey of over 8,000 schools, Cornerstone University has been named a Yellow Ribbon School and a Military Friendly School® by G.I.
+Jobs Magazine for 2014!
 Please visit www.militaryfriendlyschools.com for more information.

 Your VA Representatives